 Building an internal search engine could require a significant investment in engineering time and resources, but once you've got a fully functioning application, your employees will have a single, consolidated tool that they can use to access all of their organizational data.
 Even better, they'll be able to interact with that data using the simplest possible interface - natural language.
 If you create your internal search engine within an existing chat tool, you'll also enable your users to operate within an existing tool that they're already used to using, which will allow them to spend less time context-switching.

-If you think an internal search engine could significantly boost your productivity, but you don't want to build one yourself, at Locusive, we've already created a system that lets you integrate your existing data sources and applications into a single, consolidated chatbot, which you can use for free.
+If you think an internal search engine could significantly boost your productivity, but you don't want to build one yourself, at Locusive, we've already created a system that lets you integrate your existing data sources and applications into a single, consolidated chatbot.
 If you're interested in expanding it to include your own tools, or you'd like to chat more about how it can help you, feel free to contact us to learn more.

 ---